Xunnamius/black-flag/docs/modules/index.md

 the parsed and validated arguments object returned by the root router [Program](index.md#program) instance.

-**This function throws whenever an exception occurs**, making it not ideal as an entry point for a CLI.
+**This function throws whenever\* an exception occurs**, making it not ideal as an entry point for a CLI.
 See [runProgram](index.md#runprogram) for a wrapper function that handles exceptions and sets the exit code for you.

+Note: when the special `GracefulEarlyExitError` exception is thrown _from within a command's handler or builder_, `Executor` will set `context.state.deepestParseResult` to `NullArguments` and `context.state.isGracefullyExiting` to `true`.
+Further, `Executor` **will not** re-throw the exception in this special case, returning `NullArguments` instead.

 ##### Parameters